-The Group operates in markets and industries which require compliance with numerous licenses, local laws and regulations, which relate to aspects including but not limited to competition, anti-trust, personal data security, property management and construction.
-In addition, the Group also operates in countries where the Group is required to adhere to various requirements according to the local authorities and central banks' regulations.
+The Group operates in markets and industries which require compliance with numerous licenses, local laws and regulations, which cover various aspects including competition, anti-trust, personal data security, property management and construction etc. In addition, the Group also operates in countries where the Group is required to adhere to various requirements according to the local authorities and central banks' regulations.

-Geopolitical Risk
+Project Risk